-What is Credit note in GST ?
+What is Credit Note in GST?

 Any such document, by whatever name called, when issued by the recipient to the registered supplier, is not a document recognized under the GST Law.

-For example, when cash discount is allowed at the time of collecting payment from a customer in terms of an agreement entered into prior to the supply, then the supplier would issue a credit note to the customer to the extent of such cash discount, to declare that he ‘OWES’ money.
+When cash discount is allowed at the time of collecting payment from a customer in terms of an agreement entered into prior to the supply, then the supplier would issue a credit note to the customer to the extent of such cash discount, to declare that he ‘OWES’ money.

 Then, the original amount due MINUS the credit note is the revised value of supply that the customer pays the supplier.
-To this extent the GST thereon would also stand reduced, subject to conditions.
+To this extent, the GST thereon would also stand reduced, subject to conditions.

 The conditions applicable on an issue of credit note in GST are listed below:

-- The supplier issues the credit note in respect of a tax invoice which has been issued by him earlier;
+- The supplier issues the credit note in respect of a tax invoice which has been issued by him earlier.

 - The credit note cannot be issued any time after either of the following 2 events (“due date for credit note”):